Officer Begley: ‘Treat these guys like people’

 What is a typical day like for you in North Seg?

 “We come up here in the morning and do an exchange with First Watch.
-We do our feeding and a security check to make sure everyone is OK.
+Then we do our feeding and a security check to make sure everyone is OK.
 We typically do our cell searches after that.
 We have nurses come in and start giving medications.
 Then we start escorting inmates to visits.
 They have attorney visits and contact visits.
 Then we run our yards out.
 Then we’d have medical clinics and run our escorts for many different reasons.”

 What is your most memorable moment?